- Go 100%

 Harnesses should emit compact, useful records instead of raw noisy transcripts:

-• Commands: command only when command affects debugging, build, test, or repo state.
+commandonly when command affects debugging, build, test, or repo state. - File edits:

-• File edits: edit with repo-relative paths and short summary; do not store full diffs by default.
+editwith repo-relative paths and short summary; do not store full diffs by default. - Test/build failures:

-• Test/build failures: error or test with command, exit status, and compact failure snippet.
+errorortestwith command, exit status, and compact failure snippet. - Durable choices:

-CLI ingestion uses the same record validation, redaction, indexing, and rollup path as MCP memory.record.
+CLI ingestion uses the same record validation, redaction, indexing, and rollup path as MCP memory.record. submit is just an alias for record, for agents and scripts that phrase the action as "submit to memcache."
 Batch JSONL import validates every line before writing, prepares/redacts accepted entries once, appends the prepared entries under one store write path, then rebuilds index/rollups once.

 Record one event: